Clinscott/Northammer/posts/wfb.md

 ---
-title: 'Warhammer Fantasy Battles'
+title: "Warhammer Fantasy Battles"
-author: 'Craig Linscott'
+author: "Craig Linscott"
-date: '2022-04-13'
+date: "2022-04-13"
 ---

 As a kid I loved anything mediaeval.
 Some of my earliest memories involved picking up a stick from the ground and clashing with my brothers or a friend.
 We were King Arthur and his knights of the round, or Robin Hood and I Little John.
 From here we progressed to Dungeons and Dragons and then finally, when old enough and allowance accumulated, Warhammer.